 Amortisation is charged to the profit and loss account under Administrative Expenses.
 A number of technology or patent groups included in development costs or patents and licences above are material to the Group.
-These are Technology A with a book value of £300,000 across both development costs and patents which has not yet started to generate commercial returns and hence is yet to be amortised; Technology B with a book value of £96,000 in development costs which has not yet started to generate commercial returns and hence is yet to be amortised; and Technology C with a book value of £268k where amortisation has started and with commercialisation to commence in FY23.
+These are Technology A with a book value of £412k across both development costs and patents which is still in development stage and hence is yet to be amortised; Technology B with a book value of £145k in development costs which is still in development stage and hence is yet to be amortised; and Technology C with a book value of £558k where amortisation has started and with commercialisation commencing in FY23.